Skip to main content

 How 402 Payment Required becomes a programmatic checkout.

 The HTTP status code 402 has existed since the spec was first written but never had a standard implementation.
 Coinbase's x402 protocol finally gives it one.
-The shape is simple: your server returns 402 with structured headers describing how to pay; the client pays and retries; the call succeeds.
+The shape is simple: your tool returns a 402 challenge (a structured JSON body describing how to pay); the client pays and retries; the call succeeds. requirePayment from @blockchain0x/mcp builds that challenge body for you.

 The four states

-3. Webhook: Blockchain0x fires payment.confirmed to your MCP server within seconds of chain confirmation.
-Middleware caches the (client_address, tool) pair as paid.
+3. Webhook: Blockchain0x fires payment.received to your endpoint within seconds of chain confirmation.
+You verify it with webhooks.verify and record the payer as paid in your own store.

 4. Retry: Client retries the original MCP tool call.
-Middleware sees the cache hit, lets the call through to your handler, returns the actual result.
+Your handler now sees the payer marked paid, runs the tool, and returns the actual result.

 MIDDLEWARE SETUP

-INDEX.TS - FULL MCP SERVER WITH ONE PAID TOOL
+INDEX.TS - MCP SERVER WITH ONE PAID TOOL AND ITS WEBHOOK

 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";